 Modern media companies are adapting to a rapidly changing landscape.
 In just a few short years, we’ve seen the decline of traditional and cable TV and a corresponding explosion in online video.
-Today, live broadcasting, also called live streaming, now plays an important role for many media businesses.
+Today, live broadcasting, also called live streaming, now plays an important role in many media businesses.

 In our video-dominant world, streaming live video is a great way to reach a massive audience.
 For example, one survey found that 82 percent of viewers prefer seeing a live stream over a brand’s social posts.
 In this article, we’ll cover the rise of live streaming and how live broadcasting can positively impact your media company.

 According to Cisco, by 2020, there will be nearly a million minutes of video crossing the internet every second.
 And by 2021, the live streaming industry could reach $70.05 billion.
 With those trends in mind, media companies can now begin live streaming more easily than ever before.
 How?
 By using an online video platform, like Dacast!